Lullabot/github-export/README.md

 ## What fields are available?
 ### Option 1: Set "fields" to 'all'
 In any search, when prompted for the fields you want, say `all` and all available field data will be exported.
-Then you can specify the ones you want.
+Then you can specify the ones you want in your next search.

 ```yaml
 Examples: